GitLabPHP/Client/README.md

 $ sudo mv composer.phar /usr/local/bin/composer
 ```

-Add the following to your require block in composer.json config:
+Add the following to your require block in composer.json config.
+Note: be careful when using the `dev-master` tag as this may have unexpected results depending on your version of Gitlab.
+See the Versioning section below for more information.

 ```
 "m4tthumphrey/php-gitlab-api": "dev-master"